rluzuriaga/School_Work/README.md

 Please update this file everytime a change is done, and also follow the editing bellow for every addition.

 --
+Wednesday May 13, 2015 - Kevin

+Tidy up, cleaned code and pictures in folder. (htdocs) --
 Wednesday May 13, 2015 -Rodrigo

 Created folder revision and in there put all the module_7 files again just that I revised the home.php and i changed the orderform.html to orderform.php so that it the orderform is in the same style as home.php.